Hyeju1996/CPNT262-as3/README.md

 ## arttibute:

-This concept is when you **Sign In** with wrong password then this button wont be in to next page.
+This concept is about when you click Sign in page with out password, you will go to 404 Error page.
-If the password crrectly type you will be in to next page.
+When you type right user and password then you will go to main page with good way.

+## problem.

+1. You will not enter the sign in or get 404 Error page.